Pheubel/VR-Minor/XR Assets/XR Assets.md

 @import "../XR Development/DocAssets/howDidThisHappen.png"

 I tried to see what could have caused this difference to happen between my test scene and our main scene.
 However due to the large difference I could not come up with a solution and after talking to my team we decided that this task would be left undone for now so that I can focus on the other tasks left to be done.

+### Summary

+During this semester I've learned:
+* How to use Blender to model with different tools, rig a model with bones, UV map to apply textures and 3d paint to give a better idea how the finished model will look.
+* How to make a shader using shader graph in Unity.
+* How to use the timeline asset in Unity to create complex cutscenes.
+* How to make god rays in Unity with particle systems and volumetric lighting.

+I am happy with how the modeling in Blender went, I've managed to create a robot model that I am satisfied with and have gotten compliments about it's design.
+I plan on using Blender in the future for my own projects.

+After having used shader graphs I do enjoy using them.
+They allow me to see what is happening at each step and makes for a great prototyping tool.
+In the future I might look into writing shader scripts so that I can get a better understanding as to how they work on the inside.

+The timeline asset was a good find, we've made good use of it in our project and I plan on using it in my future projects as well due to it's versitality.

+Having learnt about  volumetric lighting I've gotten a better insight about how post processing works, I might encorperate this in future games, as I like the effect.